Download the all-new Republic app:

 Advertisement

 That may be a necessary evil if Reeves’ choices nudge up inflation.
-And OBR reckons that budget’s impact on growth will dissipate after 2025, opening door to looser policy.
-However, a prolonged period of high interest rates will exacerbate Britain’s growth challenge, by denting investment and delaying housing recovery.
+And the OBR reckons that the budget’s impact on growth will dissipate after 2025, opening the door to looser policy.
+However, a prolonged period of high interest rates will exacerbate Britain’s growth challenge, by denting investment and delaying the housing recovery.
 That means bond markets, chief executives and homeowners won’t be able to rest easy for a while.

 Advertisement